 Early attempts at evolving EEXIST systems didn't work very well.
 Part of this seemed to be related to the "special nature" of certain areas of the memory.
-As chemicals are drained from tubes, the instructions referenced by such tubes refer to smaller and smaller SRC and DST addresses; whereas upper addresses (e.g. close to 40) are rarely referenced unless a tube is very full.
+As chemicals are drained from tubes, the instructions referenced by such tubes refer to smaller and smaller SRC and DST addresses; whereas upper addresses (e.g. close to 40) are rarely references unless a tube is full.
 The larger issue may have been that chemicals were serving two purpose, being used both for inputs/outputs and for somehow coding the genetic signature of an individual.
 It is in light of this latter consideration that further parameters were introduced into an individual's genome, in order to foster a genetic signature independent of SRC/DST chemical levels in the system.

-The basic genetic structure consists of a partition of EEXIST's address space (currently [0,40]) into a set of intervals (called "genes"), and within each gene, having some sort of coded variation of chemical levels (SRC and DST), biases (again SRC and DST) and diameters.
+The basic genetic setup is to partition EEXIST's address space (currently [0,40]) into a set of intervals (called "genes"), and within each gene, have some sort of coded variation of chemical levels (SRC and DST), biases (again SRC and DST) and diameters.
 The original vision for this allowed a number of different codings: fixed levels, linearly-changing levels, levels described by sinusoidal functions, and so on.
-The first implementation of a gene used a simplified version of this, consisting of just the following:
+The first implementation of a gene was a simplified version of this, consisting of the following: